THE KUZARI PRINCIPLE - INTRODUCTION

 HOW GOOD IS NATIONAL MEMORY?

 Let us take a country with a long history - say England.
 Suppose you tell an English person that in the thirteenth century there was a two-year, nation-wide craze for French wine, or a rash of serial murders, or a drastic shortage of horseshoes.
 And suppose that the event you describe is absent from all the history books, and no one remembers it.
 Could that English person believe your story?

 I do not think so.
 And again, the reason will be the same as before: “The event you describe is so rare, and so important in the history of a nation, it would surely be recorded and remembered.
 Since we have no memory or record of it, I cannot believe it really happened.”
-These are national unforgettables.

 Of course, if you can explain why the memory was lost, the story may still be accepted.
 Here it is much harder to imagine conditions that would wipe out the memory of an entire nation.
 But perhaps a very drastic and extended war, or a very systematic, long-term governmental effort to falsify historical records could have that effect.
 If so, then perhaps your story will be accepted.
 [Of course, if you just say that the national memory was lost for these reasons, that will not be enough.
 You need to show that the explanation is true.]
 But without such an explanation it will not be believed.

-So we reach the same conclusion a fifth time:
+So we reach the same conclusion:

 Now, finally, let us apply this reasoning to the revelation at Sinai.